Computer Science Courses

 A second course in programming for students majoring in computer science.
 Using a high-level language, students use object-oriented practices to study fundamental data structures and algorithms.
 Issues such as computability, problem complexity and algorithm analysis, efficient searching and sorting, data structures, and the object-oriented programming paradigm are introduced and explained.
 Computing proficiency is required for a passing grade in this course.

-Prerequisite(s): (CS 100 or CS 110 or RRS 102) and (MATH 125 or MATH 145)
+Prerequisite(s): (CS 100 or CS 110) and (MATH 125 or MATH 145)

 Computer Science